 Review of the Leatherman TTi Charge by Function

 The multi-tool is a fancy piece of steel, and I can’t exactly write a book about it.
 At least not an interesting one that anyone would read.
 However, I will tackle this Leatherman Charge+ TTi review by addressing what each tool can do and how we can apply it in real-life situations.
+With the exception of the plier head, the rest of the Charge Plus has locking features.
 So let’s get started.

 Pliers: My Favourite Part of the Leatherman Charge